aashikkk/FitnessApp-Springoot3/README.md

 Since we are using In memory db, we need special schema to start with. for that we can add schema.sql in resources folder.

+#### Dependency Injection

+##### Constructor Based
+Initialized through the constructor.

+    public class SimpleMovieLister {

+        // the SimpleMovieLister has a dependency on a MovieFinder private final MovieFinder movieFinder;

+        // a constructor so that the Spring container can inject a MovieFinder public SimpleMovieLister(MovieFinder movieFinder) {
+            this.movieFinder = movieFinder;
+        }

+        // business logic that actually uses the injected MovieFinder is omitted...
+    }

+##### Setter Based
+Initialized through the setter.

+    public class SimpleMovieLister {

+        // the SimpleMovieLister has a dependency on the MovieFinder private MovieFinder movieFinder;

+        // a setter method so that the Spring container can inject a MovieFinder public void setMovieFinder(MovieFinder movieFinder) {
+            this.movieFinder = movieFinder;
+        }

+        // business logic that actually uses the injected MovieFinder is omitted...
+    }

 Note:
 * To create an object.
   1. [x] context.getBean("nameOfClass").var --> enter, then it will create a Object.